rhodrin/ci_mpm/README.md

 # CI MPM
-Toy repo with some simple functions for the CI lecture
+Toy repo with some functions for the CI Lecture